rhodamineb13/invoice/README.md

 # Invoice Application

+If you want to install this app, clone the repository to your computer using `git clone github.com/rhodamineb13/invoice`

-To run the application you can use
+To run the application you can use `docker-compose up` or you can just use `go run .` if you don't have Docker installed.

-`docker-compose up`

-Or you can just use

-`go run .`

-As it runs all programs inside the package

-To run the test

-`go test ./... -v`
+To run the test `go test ./... -v`